 Yard Waste Collection

-The City of Naperville's weekly yard waste collection program resumed on March 14.
+The City of Naperville's weekly yard waste collection program resumes March 18, 2024.

 Landscape waste must be placed in paper yard waste bags or clearly labeled cans or carts.
 Bundled small branches will also be picked up.
-A yard waste sticker must be attached to each bag, container or bundle placed at the curb for collection.
+A yard waste sticker must be attached to each bag, container or bundle placed at the curb for collection, which takes place on your regular garbage and recycling collection day.
 State law prohibits grass clippings, leaves, garden waste and branches from being placed in landfills.

 Questions or concerns regarding yard waste collection, or a missed pick-up, should be directed to Groot Industries at (630) 892-9294, between 8 a.m. and 4 p.m.
 Monday through Friday.